 Beach Holidays in Brzeżno, Gdańsk

 Poland has wonderful stretches of beach on offer and certainly holds its own against southern European holiday destinations.
 The best-known bathing resort in Poland is perhaps Sopot, a favourite with sunbathers.
+Stay at the brand new Radisson Blu Hotel, Sopot, just 250 meters from the beach and in close proximity to beautiful gardens and recreational areas.
 The beach in the Brzeżno area of Gdańsk seems a lot quieter, nearly empty by comparison, with sand as far as the eye can see, the calm Baltic Sea at your feet and one thing above all, peace and quiet.
 This is exactly the right place for people wanting to really relax without having to share the same patch of beach with other tourists.
 It's the perfect place for a combined city and beach holiday!

 View Warsaw from atop “Stalin's Syringe”

 In recent years, Warsaw has turned into a modern metropolis.
 It's a good idea to get an overview of this city of more than 1.7 million inhabitants.
 The best way to do this is from the viewing platform of the Palace of Culture and Science, a gift from Stalin to the city – and one which it only accepted grudgingly.
 Even now, the people of Warsaw haven't completely warmed to the building.
 Nevertheless, a trip to the top is well worth it for the sheer expanse of the breath-taking view it provides.
 Stay at the central Radisson Blu Sobieski Hotel, Warsaw and explore this famous landmark and the city center.